Palau, Micronesia offers some of the world’s finest diving.

 COMMUNICATIONS AND MONEY

 Palau is a very informal country.
-An Hawaiian shirt and slacks are considered formal attire.
-Leave the neck ties and cocktail dresses at home.
+A Hawaiian shirt and slacks are considered formal attire.
+Leave the neckties and cocktail dresses at home.

 Do not be surprised to see the local men carrying hand-woven baskets.
 Most men in Palau chew the mildly narcotic Betel Nut.